 The Internet Governance Forum (IGF) was established by the United Nations following the World Summit on the Information Society (WSIS) in 2006.
-Since then, it has become the leading global multi-stakeholder forum on public policy issues related to Internet governance.
+Since then, it has become the leading global multi-stakeholder forum on public policy issues related to internet governance.
 Its mandate initially revolved around 1.
-Critical Internet resources, 2.
+Critical internet resources, 2.
 Access, 3.
 Diversity, 4.
 Openness and 5.
 Security.
 It functions as an open, multi-stakeholder, consultative body with an interactive and participatory structure.
-It serves to bring people together from various stakeholder groups as equals, in discussions on there is no negotiated outcome, the IGF informs and inspires those with policy-making power in both the public and private sectors.
+It serves to bring people together from various stakeholder groups as equals, in discussions on public policy issues relating to the internet.
+While there is no negotiated outcome, the IGF informs and inspires those with policy-making power in both the public and private sectors.